Skip to content

 ...

-Unlike Scala, ErgoScript does not support the var keyword, and thus everything is immutable.
+Unlike Scala, ErgoScript does not support the var

-Multiple blocks can be joined as in:
+Multiple blocks can be combined as shown below:

 {